NoldAndreas/2DChebClass/README.md

 This should download the content of the code to your computer.

 The first file to edit once you have downloaded the code is "AddPaths.m" in the main folder.
 Please add an option to the switch statement to identify your computer via its MAC address.
-Also, define via "dirData" a folder where the computational results should be saved, and via "dirDDFT" the directory of the code.
+Also, define via "dirData" a folder where the computational results should be saved.

 ```
 case '67-CF-65-55-C1-82'  %YOUR MAC ADDRESS
-            dirDDFT    = pwd;                %Location of the code folder
             dirData    = 'D:\2DChebData';    %Location of the data folder.
-Has to be different from dirDDFT.
+Has to be different from pwd.
 ```

 The content in the dirDDFT folder will be uploaded, so don't add data files here, as this means that the data limit we have on bitbucket would be exceeded quickly.